opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 |function_editor_iEase|

-When the interpolation is ease in / ease out, the segment is divided into three sections by two vertical lines: the first section is an acceleration, the second is at constant speed, the third is a deceleration.
-The duration in frames of each section can be set by entering values in the interpolation area of the function editor, or by dragging the vertical lines available on the segment.
+When the interpolation is Ease In / Ease Out, the segment is divided into three sections by two vertical lines: the first section is an acceleration, the second is at constant speed, the third is a deceleration.
+The duration in frames of each section can be set by entering values in the Interpolation area of the Function Editor, or by dragging the vertical lines available on the segment.

-.. tip:: **To set an ease in / ease out interpolation:**
+.. tip:: **To set an Ease In / Ease Out interpolation:**

     Do one of the following:

-    - Choose Ease In / Ease Out from the dropdown menu available in the interpolation area of the function editor and click the Apply button.
+    - Choose **Ease In / Ease Out** from the dropdown menu available in the Interpolation area of the Function Editor and click the **Apply** button.

-    - Right-click the curve you want to set the transformation for, and choose Ease In / Ease Out Interpolation from the menu that opens.
+    - Right-click the curve segment you want to set the transformation for, and choose **Ease In / Ease Out Interpolation** from the menu that opens.

-.. tip:: **To set the ease in / ease out of the interpolation:**
+.. tip:: **To set the Ease In / Ease Out of the interpolation:**

-    1. Select the key point before or after the ease in / ease out curve segment you want to edit, or the curve segment itself.
+    1. Select the keyframe before or after the Ease In / Ease Out curve segment you want to edit, or the curve segment itself.

     2. Do one of the following:

-    - Enter the Ease In and Ease Out values in the interpolation area of the function editor and click the Apply button.
+    - Enter the **Ease In** and **Ease Out** values in the Interpolation area of the Function Editor and click the **Apply** button.

-    - Move the vertical line setting the ease in or ease out section of the segment, to change the curve after or before the key point.
+    - Move the vertical line setting the Ease In or Ease Out section of the segment, to change the curve after or before the key point.

 .. _using_ease_in_/_ease_out_%_interpolations: